cristina-j/E-Commerce-Bookstore-Sales-Analysis/README.md

 I created:

 - A clean database that includes the books, customers, and purchases table
-- SQL tables created both manually and programmatically
+- SQL tables created both manually and using Python
 - Data quality testing and error simulation to mimic real-world inconsistencies
 - Future plans for analyzing trends in book purchases, genres, and customer behavior